Host Profile

 My block is on a wild river, only 20km from Gordonvale on a sealed road, and 40km south of Cairns.
 On the other side of the river is Wooroonooran National Park, a World Heritage Rainforest, about the same area as the Daintree Rainforest.
 Being centrally located, the block is almost equidistant from Cairns/Babinda and the Tablelands.

-UPDATE #2: Due to Tropical Cyclone Jasper on 13th December, the bridge between our area and the nearest town was swept away – this is planned for repair in the dry season (after May 2024?).
-We were travelling via boat/kayak across the river until February 10th 2024, when a footbridge was installed.
-This illustrates the difficulties experienced in the Cyclone season (November to May each year).
+UPDATE #3: Due to Tropical Cyclone Jasper on 13th December 2023, the bridge between our area and the nearest town was swept away – this was planned for repair in the dry season which didn’t start until June 2024.
+We were traveling via boat/kayak across the river until February 10th 2024, when a footbridge was installed.
+The temporary road bridge was installed in late July 2024, and preparation for a more permanent bridge is well underway.

 While half of my life was spent living and working in the Pacific, and the other half working in Renewable Energy in Australia, I love this connection to nature, and its wildlife.
-I also have adopted some of the extended family/community aspects of island cultures, which some people from western cultures find hard to understand.
+I also have adopted some of the extended family/community aspects of island cultures, which some people from western cultures find hard to adopt and understand.

-I have lived here for close to 20 years, and grow a range of tropical fruit and vegetables for my own and friends consumption.
+I have lived here for over 20 years, and grow a range of tropical fruit and vegetables for my own and friends consumption.
 Many years ago I planted a number of rainforest trees such as lemon myrtle (which makes a great tea), davidsons plum, lemon aspin, and evodia (which attracts the Ulysses butterfly).
 There is also a well established vine which hosts the caterpillar which becomes Australia’s largest butterfly, the Cairns Birdwing.

 The house is entirely off-grid and is solar powered (I’m an electrical engineer who started in renewable energy in 1974), and I deal with my own water supply and waste treatment.
 Where possible I’ve reduced my usage of fossil fuels, so have no backup generator, and run an electric mower, electric sports motorcycle and occasionally, an electric chainsaw.
 My sports are almost all human or natural energy systems powered, and have been through my life.